-- Transit Emphasis Corrdiors (TECs) for:

-- Fayetteville Street expansion of scope and budget
+- Fayetteville Street Transit Emphasis Corridor scoped and budget enlarged

-- Chapel Hill Road expansion of scope and budget

-- Holloway Street expansion of budget

 - Bus Stop Access Improvements new project

 - Bus Speed and Reliability new project

 - Electric Vehicle Acquisition new project

 - GoDurham CAD/AVL new project

 The DCHC MPO Board will review this request on May 13.
 The GoTriangle Board of Trustees will review this request at its May or June meeting.